 If you are not familiar with RabbitMQ and message queueing, I would recommend you to read RabbitMQ for beginners - what is RabbitMQ? before you start to read about exchanges, routing keys, headers, and bindings.

 A direct exchange delivers messages to queues based on a message routing key.
 The routing key is a message attribute added into the message header by the producer.
-The routing key can be seen as an "address" that the exchange use to decide how to route the message.
+The routing key can be seen as an "address" that the exchange is using to decide how to route the message.
 A message goes to the queue(s) whose binding key exactly matches the routing key of the message.

 The direct exchange type is useful when you would like to distinguish messages published to the same exchange using a simple string identifier.

 The default exchange AMQP brokers must provide for the direct exchange is "amq.direct".